giacbli/DcmStore/README.md

 # DcmStoreService  (Dicom Store Service)

-Light and efficient server for receiving and storing Dicom objects (images and radiation dose structured reports).
+Lightweight and efficient server for receiving and storing Dicom objects (medical images and Radiation Dose Structured Report).
-The executable tool implements the Dicom “Storage SCP” service class and runs as a background service on computers with OS MS Windows (x86/x64 platform Win 7-8-10-11).
+The executable tool implements the Dicom “Storage SCP” service class and runs as an unattended background service on computers with OS MS Windows (x86/x64 platform Win 7-8-10-11).
-Please read attached pdf file (ReadMe_DcmStore) for more details and installation instructions.
+Please read attached file ReadMe_DcmStore.pdf for more details and for the installation instructions.

 Author: Giacomo Belli -
 Health Physics Unit – AOU Careggi